Codeception/codeception.github.com/_posts/2014-06-21-codeception-2.0.1-and-releases-page.markdown

 # Releases Page

 From now on there will be no blogposts for minor releases.
-There is new [releases](/releases) page which displays changelog of latest release.
+There is new [changelog](/changelog) page which displays changes in latest releases.
 You should refer to it in order to follow the updates.
 Important changes, features, bugfixes will be mentioned there.